 There is a goose that turns up for the first half hour.
 It is never explained why the family has a goose or why they can't sell it.
 After its few scenes it is never seen or heard from again.
 Made more frustrating due to the goose having no impact on the plot and is simply introduced only to disappear.

 In the stage show it's simply comic relief—doesn't impact the plot in any significant way, but as the second act of the show (and the latter half of the film) is soul-crushingly sad, you see where they're coming from with the lighthearted moments.

-In The Three Stooges short "Cookoo Cavaliers", the Stooges run a beauty salon.
+In the short "Cookoo Cavaliers", the Stooges run a beauty salon.
 When asked to bleach some women's hair, they inadvertently take out some bottles of hair remover.
 At one point, the hair remover gets sprayed all over a dog, and Curly is shown beginning to wipe off the dog with a towel.
 But the dog is never seen again, despite this being a very obvious setup for a joke where the dog's fur falls off.

 What happens to the third Treadstone agent, Manheim, in The Bourne Identity?
 He shows up throughout the movie, does his job and vanishes.
 Then in the next movie, Bourne meets a guy named Jarda who says they are the last two agents.
 Did Manheim get replaced?

 In Arachnophobia, Ross' friend Chris survives the spider infestation and manages to escape from the house with the family; he is last seen trying to pull Ross out of the house on a ladder but is knocked over.
 He is never seen again after that.